 All of these cell studies are preliminary.

 Vitamin K2 supplementation and dosing

 It is important to remember that no nutrient works in isolation.
 All nutrients work together better when they are in balance with other nutrients.
-For example, vitamin K2 works better with adequate amounts of vitamin D and A (R).
+For example, vitamin K2 works better with adequate amounts of vitamin D and vitamin A (R).

-For a very thorough description of vitamin K2 forms and dosing, click here, visit Chris Masterjohn’s blog about vitamin K2.
+For a very thorough description of vitamin K2 forms and dosing, click here, and visit Chris Masterjohn’s blog about vitamin K2.

-Doses of vitamin K2 in human studies vary widely, typically from tiny doses of 90 micrograms up to big doses of 90 mg; this is a 1000 fold difference in range.
+Doses of vitamin K2 in human studies vary widely, typically from tiny doses of 90 micrograms up to big doses of 90 mg; this is a 1000-fold difference in range.
 All of these doses were safe.

 In nature, vitamin K2 occurs in multiple forms.

 For the best vitamin K2 supplement, it may be wise to get the kinds that have both MK-4 and MK-7.